MoxieColor/moxiecolor/pages/portfolio/small/day-of-the-dead.md

 ---
 layout: default
-title: "Moxie Color | Day of the Dead"
+title: "Day of the Dead"
 permalink:
 description: ""
 image: